NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

     :numref:`bathy_reuse_run` for an example.

 --keep-only <string (default: "")>
-    Keep only produced files with these suffixes.
+    Keep only files with these suffixes in the output prefix directory.
 Files that are internally in VRT format will be converted to TIF.
 All subdirectories will be deleted.
 Will be invoked after triangulation, if that step is reached.
     Specify as a string in quotes.
 Example (this will keep only the files needed to re-create ``PC.tif`` and this file as well): ``'.exr L.tif F.tif PC.tif'``.
+To delete ``PC.tif`` after it is not needed, such as after DEM generation, reinvoke this program with ``--entry-point 6`` and do not mention ``PC.tif`` as a file to keep, but mention ``DEM.tif``, ``IntersectionErr.tif``, etc.

 --verbose
     Display the commands being executed.